 When it comes to taking out a new mortgage, or remortgaging an existing property, it can be hard to know how to get the best deal.

-Should you go direct to your bank?
+Should you go directly to your bank?
 Or should you shop around online?
 Perhaps you may be considering using a mortgage advisor, but don’t know if it’s worth the effort?

 Unlike most everyday financial products, mortgages can have a complex set of acceptance criteria.
 In addition to using your credit score to make an assessment, lenders also have a range of other affordability criteria they look at, including your income and earnings, the loan to property value ratio you are looking to borrow and a number of specific criteria around the property itself.
 This means that many people don’t know exactly how much they can borrow, or which deals they’re likely to be eligible for.